UNINETTSigma2/documentation/nird_archive/metadata.md

 ### URL

-The URL field is not editable and it is automatically filled by the archive following the title provided.
+The URL field is not editable, and it is automatically filled by the archive following the title provided.
 As URLs must be unique, you will be prompted with an error (*“That URL is already in use.”*) if you are registering a title that is already present in the Archive.

 ### Description